nitrictech/docs/docs/reference/storage/file.md

-Create a reference to a file on a bucket
+Create a reference to a file within a bucket.

 ```javascript
 import { bucket } from '@nitric/sdk';